EmulatorJS/emulatorjs.org/src/docs/FAQ.md

 #### *Q:* Is netplay supported?
 How do I enable netplay?

 ***A:*** Netplay is not currently supported, but it is hoped to be coming soon.
 Development is in progress.
+Please ping me (ethanthesleepyone) in the emulatorjs discord server if you have the knowledge to help.

 #### *Q:* How do I embed this on Google Sites?